 - How can I quieten my soul and maintain this quietness and equanimity?

-WORKSHOP – How do I master my feelings & learn the key role of quietness in this process?
+WORKSHOP – How do I master my feelings & learn the crucial role of quietness in this process?

-In this workshop we will learn practical exercises to deepen the content of the talk.
+The workshop will give practical exercises to deepen the talk’s content.

 - Where are my feelings “located”?

 - How can I train myself to control my feelings?

 - Experiencing and researching feelings of heightened jubilation and deep sadness.

 - Exploring the feeling of inner quietness.

 - Why did Rudolf Steiner consider the complete quietness in the soul as the first level of higher initiation?

 TALK – Dimensions of the sense of Self (I-manifestation) and its relation to hypersensitivity.

 In our individual spiritual journey, we ask ourselves, again and again, the core question: “Who am I?”
 The mystery of the I is the biggest enigma of our existence.
 It is incarnating in our lower bodies and manifesting itself there.
 In this talk, we will discuss the problems of the manifestation of the “I”, i.e. the “sense of Self”, also called our I-body or I-bearer.